jnessier/GitHub-API-Client/README.md

 # GitHub API-Client
-An easy-to-use, readonly client for the GitHub API v3, written in PHP with file-based cache support and without dependencies.
+An easy-to-use, readonly client for the GitHub API v3, written in PHP with file-based cache support.

 **Please note** The GitHub API-Client only supports unauthenticated GET requests, with a rate limit for up to 60 requests per hour.
 Read more [here](https://developer.github.com/v3/#rate-limiting) about the rate limit.

-If you need a full featured client, with support for authenticated requests, try out the well tested and documented [php-github-api](https://github.com/KnpLabs/php-github-api).
+If you need a full featured client, with support for authenticated requests, please try out the well tested and documented [php-github-api](https://github.com/KnpLabs/php-github-api).

 ## Requirement
 * PHP >= 7.3
+* JSON extension for PHP
+* cURL extension for PHP

+The required extensions for PHP are usually enabled by default.

 ## Install
 You have 2 options to install the GitHub API-Client.